userbradley/gcs-web-server/example/README.md

 6. Run `terraform plan`
 7. If all looks okay, run `terraform apply`

 Copy and paste the email address that is printed.
-We need this for the Kubernetes step
+We need this for the Kubernetes step.

 ## Kubernetes